I had to do a post on South Australian Oysters for no other reason than one given by a young international student studying in Adelaide.

 I knew our Oysters came from the pristine southern ocean waters that lap our extensive South Australian coast line in the remote West.
 Take a look at the map of South Australian and you will get context immediately.
 So long and so remote.

 Every time you headed to Central Market to pick up a dozen or more oysters they are marked as coming from Ceduna to Coffin Bay, all part of the long coastline west of Eyre Peninsula.
-Here is link to what Coffin Bay can offer, oyster wise from one retailer.
+Here is the link to what Coffin Bay can offer, oyster wise from one retailer.

 Our retailers are proud of our oysters and so are we.
 We knew they had a large export market and clearly a following from international visitors to our State.